MicrosoftDocs/azure-devops-docs/docs/pipelines/process/create-multistage-pipeline.md

 In this article, you'll build a YAML pipeline with three stages:

 * Build: build the source code and produce a package
-* Dev: test changes before deploying to staging
+* Dev: deploy your package to an development site for testing
-* Staging: deploy to a staging Azure App Service instance after manual approval
+* Staging: deploy to a staging Azure App Service instance a [manual approval check](approvals.md)

 In a real-world scenario, you may have another stage for deploying to production depending on your DevOps process.

-In this article, you'll create a .NET web application for a pretend space game that includes a leaderboard to show high scores.
+The example code in this exercise is for a .NET web application for a pretend space game that includes a leaderboard to show high scores.
+You'll deploy to both development and staging instances of Azure Web App for Linux.

 ## Prerequisites